Starting Winter...

 1. From the Quiz page, click on the Quiz name.

-2. Scroll down to the Assign box.
+2. Scroll down to the Click on the Assign Access section...

 For example: this (3) UNTIL time will NOT allow DRC students the extra time to complete their quiz.